kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

    success continues with the parsed map.
 On failure of both loads, it returns the original error plus the fallback error in a wrapped message.
    The success path is unchanged.

+4. `pkg/kubelet/volumemanager` (reconstruction): after the existing scan of `/var/lib/kubelet/pods`, a new step scans `/var/lib/kubelet/plugins/kubernetes.io/csi/*/*` and skips every directory whose volume is already tracked in the ActualStateOfWorld.
+For each remaining directory: an empty one is removed directly; one with a readable `vol_data.json` is turned into a `volume.Spec` (from the same four fields the fallback uses) and added to the ActualStateOfWorld with its device mount state marked uncertain, so the reconciler either re-verifies it (volume still in the desired state) or calls `UnmountDevice` / `NodeUnstageVolume` and removes the directory after a successful unstage; one that is neither empty nor readable is logged as an error and left for operator intervention, as today.

 Feature gate registration is in `pkg/features/kube_features.go` with `Default: false, PreRelease: featuregate.Alpha`.